sugarlabs/turtleblocksjs/guide/README.md

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/boxes3.svg'</img>

 If we want to make a more complex change, we can store in the box some computed value based on the current content of the box.
 Here we multiply the content of the box by 1.2 and store the result in the box.
 The result in this case is also a spiral, but one that grows geometrically instead of arithmetically.

 3. Action Stacks
 ----------------
+With Turtle Blocks there is an opportunity for the learner to expand upon the language, taking the conversation in directions unanticipated by the Turtle Block developers.

 Action stacks let you to extend the Turtle Blocks language by defining new blocks.
 For example, if you draw lots of squares, you may want a block to draw squares.
 In the examples below, we define an action which draws a square (repeat 4 forward 100 right 90), which in turn results in a new block on the Actions palette that we can use whenever we want to draw a square.
 Every new action stack results in a new block.

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/actions1.svg'</img>